Replay the January 14, 2021 event (viewing time 01:19:23)

 Mary Kate Wold, CEO and President, Church Pension Group

-The Rev. Canon Anne Mallonee is Executive Vice President and Chief Ecclesiastical Officer for CPG.
+The Reverend Canon Anne Mallonee is Executive Vice President and Chief Ecclesiastical Officer for CPG.
 She serves as an ambassador for CPG and is a key advisor to the organization.
 She joined CPG in 2014.

 Immediately prior to joining CPG, she served as Vicar of Trinity Church Wall Street in New York City for ten years.
 Ordained for over 30 years, her ministry has been at the diocesan level and in campus, parish, and cathedral settings.